richardm-stripe/stripe-mock/README.md

   is currently not supported.
 It will return a success response instead of the desired error response.

-## Future plans

-The next important feature that we're aiming to provide is statefulness.
-The idea would be that resources created during a session would be stored for that session's duration and could be subsequently retrieved, updated, and deleted.
-This would allow more comprehensive integration tests to run successfully against stripe-mock.

-We'll continue to aim to improve the quality of stripe-mock's responses, but it will never be on perfect parity with the live API.
-We think the ideal test suite for an integration would involve running most of the suite against stripe-mock, and then to have a few smoke tests run critical flows against the more accurate (but also slower) Stripe API in test mode.

 ## Usage

 If you have Go installed, you can install the basic binary with: